-- 2. The Deputy Director emails the students that the offense has happened, and that it is in the student's file. - 3.
+- 1. File the paperwork. - 2.
+The Deputy Director emails the students that the offense has happened, and that it is in the student's file. - 3.
 The student may email an appeal for the file.
 No decision is changed at that point.